WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 ```

 Like their linear memory counterparts, the `wait` operations take an expected value and a
-relative timeout in nanoseconds (where negative arguments are interpreted as meaning infinite timeout).
+relative timeout in nanoseconds (interpreted as signed, where negative arguments mean infinite timeout).
 The different `wait` operations correspond to different locations that can hold the control word,
 which is allowed to be an `i32`, `i64`, or any subtype of `(ref null (shared eq))`.